OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 command line window and logged in this log file as well.

 By default an FMU that can be used for both Model Exchange and Co-Simulation is generated.
-We support FMI 1.0 and FMI 2.0 for Model Exchange FMUs and FMI 2.0 for Co-Simulation FMUs.
+We support FMI 1.0 & FMI 2.0 for Model Exchange FMUs and FMI 2.0 for Co-Simulation FMUs.

 Currently the Co-Simulation FMU supports only the forward Euler solver